holoviz/lumen/docs/how_to/data_intake/cache.md

 :::{admonition} What does this guide solve?
 :class: important
-This guide will go through how to cache large files for easier access.
+This guide will show you how to locally cache data to speed up reloading from a remote source.
 :::

 ## Caching file
-When working with large files, it can be very advantageous to cache it and therefore be able to save time when reloading the data.
+When working with large data in a non-optional file format, creating a local cache can be advantageous to save time when reloading the data.
-To cache a [source](../../reference/source) is done by using `cache_dir` followed by a directory.
+Caching a [source](../../reference/source) is done by using `cache_dir` followed by a directory.
 If the directory does not exist, it will be created.
+The data will be saved as [parquet](https://www.databricks.com/glossary/what-is-parquet) files in the cache directory.
-Below is an example of caching a 370 MB file, and the table consists of almost 12 million rows.
+Below is an example of caching a 370 MB file that consists of almost 12 million rows.

 :::{warning}
 The initial load can take a couple of minutes as the file needs to be downloaded and cached first.
 :::

 ::::{tab-set}
-:::{tab-item} Specification (YAML)
+:::{tab-item} YAML
 :sync: yaml
 ``` {code-block} yaml
 :emphasize-lines: 4